 A. Family relationships are complicated, aren’t they?
 As if it wasn’t enough to manage all of the various personalities and priorities to safely navigate a family function, now we have to think about our biology as well.

 How to find the amount of shared DNA

 Before we delve into your question directly, let’s talk about how to find the total amount of shared DNA you have with your match.
 All DNA testing companies—23andMe, AncestryDNA, Family Tree DNA and MyHeritage DNA—report your total amount of shared DNA in units called centimorgans (cMs).

-To find your shared cMs at AncestryDNA, you need to click on the match, then click on the little “i” in the Predicted Relationship section.
-At the other companies, the total amount of shared cMs is reported on the main match page alongside your match’s name and predicted relationship to you.
+To find your shared cMs at AncestryDNA, look on the main match page alongside your match’s name and predicted relationship to you.

 The predicted relationship that your testing company assigns depends heavily on the number of total cMs you share with a match.
 If you’re related to another person in multiple ways, as you are with descendants of your mother’s cousins, you need to be careful when using shared cMs to clarify relationships.

 Use tables like those at the Shared cM Project and on the ISOGG wiki to learn how much DNA various relatives typically share.
 In the case of double cousins and other multiple cousins, you can try the additive approach: Specify the ways you’re related to the person, then add together the amount of shared DNA for each relationship.
 But multiple connections plus tiny amounts of shared cMs (each of which includes a range) can get difficult.

 An easier approach is to take the amount of shared DNA for the closest relationship (in this case, double second cousins) and add a little.